a-type/verdant/README.md

 - 👋 Presence for real-time multiplayer
 - 🔃 HTTP push/pull or WebSocket syncing, or upgrade on-the-fly

+It does it all without any of this\*:

+- 📈 Infinitely growing storage usage
+- 🤔 Having to deeply understand CRDTs
+- 🤝 Peer to peer networking
+- 🚄 WASM-compiled databases in your browser

 ## [Read the documentation](https://a-type.github.com/lo-fi)

+<sub>\* I'm aware most of these are good!
+But they also add complexity or fundamental changes in model, and the goal of lo-fi is to be simple and recognizable.</sub>